Manuals

 end

 1. The liveupdate.add_mount() mounts a single archive using a specified name, priority and a zip file.
 The data is then immediately available for loading (there is no need to restart the engine).
-The mount info is stored and will be automatically re-added upon next engine restart (no need to call liveupdate.add_mount() again on the same mount)
+The mount is active only for the current session.
+Persist the downloaded package path and desired mount settings in your own save data and call liveupdate.add_mount() again after each restart.

 2. You need to store the archive online (e.g. on S3), where you can download it from.